jeffSweeney/CitySights/README.md

 If you wish to see this app in action, you will need to provide a valid Yelp API key in the PrivateConstants.swift file.
 I am not tracking my personal key on GitHub since this is a public repo.

+## Asset Images

+Images in this app do not belong to me.
+These were provided as a package of resources from CWC+.